Comos/drapper/README.md

 # Comos Drapper

+## Introduction

+Defensive programming is a good and important practice.
+It demands people to concern about input validations, data type conversations and error handling.
+It's not easy.
+Sometimes, it makes programs elephantine.
 Drapper means Data-Wrapper.

-The purpose of the project is to simplify PHP data accessing.
+Its purpose is to simplify PHP data accessing but strength the robust.
+It could be figured out by following scenarios.

+## Scenarios

+## Loading data from JSON file

 For example, we have an json file named alex.json like this.
 ```json